0bleach/ai/README.md

 new_state = State(cur_state.cannibalLeft, cur_state.missionaryLeft +
 2, 'left',
  cur_state.cannibalRight, cur_state.missionaryRight - 2)
-## Two missionaries cross right to left.
 if new_state.is_valid():
 new_state.parent = cur_state
 children.append(new_state)
 new_state = State(cur_state.cannibalLeft + 2,
 cur_state.missionaryLeft, 'left',
  cur_state.cannibalRight - 2, cur_state.missionaryRight)
-## Two cannibals cross right to left.
 if new_state.is_valid():
 new_state.parent = cur_state
 children.append(new_state)
 new_state = State(cur_state.cannibalLeft + 1, cur_state.missionaryLeft
 + 1, 'left',
  cur_state.cannibalRight - 1, cur_state.missionaryRight - 1)
-## One missionary and one cannibal cross right to left.
 if new_state.is_valid():
 new_state.parent = cur_state
 children.append(new_state)
 new_state = State(cur_state.cannibalLeft, cur_state.missionaryLeft +
 1, 'left',
  cur_state.cannibalRight, cur_state.missionaryRight - 1)
-## One missionary crosses right to left.

 if new_state.is_valid():
 new_state.parent = cur_state